zmdominguez/zmdominguez.github.io/_posts/2019-06-24-debug-options-timber.md

 (If you are not familiar with [`PreferenceFragmentCompat`](https://developer.android.com/reference/kotlin/androidx/preference/PreferenceFragmentCompat.html), I highly suggest to read about that first before proceeding.
 You can start with this [AndroidX guide](https://developer.android.com/guide/topics/ui/settings.html) on Settings.)

 Read Part I (Now It's On, Now It's Off) [here](https://zarah.dev/2019/06/22/debug-options-toggles.html).

 ---

 One of the tools we utilise a lot at Woolworths is [Timber](https://github.com/JakeWharton/timber).
-We use it not just to help us with debugging during development, but also to help us figure out problems early during testing as well as to keep an eye on things in production.
+We use it not just to help us with debugging during development, but also to figure out problems early during testing as well as to keep an eye on things in production.

 Before, when we have a build for testing and things don't go to plan, we get a screenshot pretty much like this:
 <center>